Unidata/netcdf-c/docs/FAQ.md

 ----------

-How do I build and install netCDF for a specific development environment? {#How-do-I-build-netCDF-for-a specific-dev-environment}
+How do I build and install netCDF for a specific development environment? {#How-do-I-build-netCDF-for-a-specific-dev-environment}
 -----------------

 You have to build and install the netCDF C library first, before you